Don’t Get Scammed: 4 Questions to Help You Land a Legit Work-From-Home Job

 OK, so you obviously want to avoid these nightmarish scenarios.
 Hutt talked me through how you can avoid falling into these traps.

 1. Are you being asked to accept or send money right away?

 Like Hutt said, don’t accept or send money — unless you’re positive it’s legitimate.

-“Even for a uniform,” she says.
+“Even for a uniform,” she said.
 Say a company needs you to send over $30 for said uniform.
 That’s not common protocol.
 Usually, companies just take those expenses out of your first paycheck.

-Same goes for background checks, “starter kits” and other expenses.
+Same goes for background checks, so-called starter kits and other expenses.
 And never, ever submit your information to the company itself for a background check.

 2. Is the job listing generic or too good to be true?

 If the listing uses generic language or is super short or vague, this requires some digging on your end.

 Common scams can be found in those classic entry-level, work-from-home customer service gigs — no training required.